thumbliner/thumbliner/small-talk.md

 What about the economy?
 What about it?<br>

-It was better. `Insert scapegoat` broke it.
+It was better. `Insert name` broke it.
 I see.
 How so?<br>

 Nevermind, can you believe this traffic?